flying-charlie/cs50-final-project/README.md

 This is the main template for all pages, containing the navbar (with a block for extra options), imports for tone.js (from static), bootstrap and the filesheet, a block for code, a block for the header, and a block for the main HTML.

 #### index.html
-The home page of the website - shows your previously created progressions.
+The home page of the website.
+Shows your previously created progressions which are sent by `app.py` when loading the template.

 #### login.html
 The page to login to your account.